 Building Pathways is led by a diverse board of labor and community leaders, activists, and professionals committed to promoting a diverse and inclusive construction workforce.

 President/Director Brian Doherty is the General Agent and Secretary/Treasurer of the Boston Building Trades Council of the Metropolitan District (“MetroBTC”), an organization that unites 20 building and construction trade local unions that operate within the Boston area dedicated to improving the standard of living for members and their families.
 Brian served as Project Coordinator for the Building Pathways pre-apprenticeship program when it was first launched in 2011.
-He is an 18-year member of Laborers Local 223.
+He is a member of Laborers Local 223.

 Director Nicole (Nikki) Horberg Decter is a partner in the labor and employment law firm of Segal Roitman LLP, where she advises unions on all aspects of labor-management relations and represents unions in arbitration, litigation and collective bargaining.
 She also represents individuals in litigation regarding wage-and-hour and discrimination matters.
 Nikki has served on the Board of Directors of the AFL-CIO Lawyers Coordinating Committee and on the Steering Committee of the Boston Bar Associations’ Labor and Employment Section as the co-chair of its Labor sub-committee.